 Figure 5: Fixing the drainage system suggested

-Part III of the Regulations 2010 states that notices or plans may have to be submitted to the local authority for buildings works that include renovation or replacement of a thermal element within an energy-efficient infrastructure, changing the energy status of a building, any material change that is of use to the building and users.
-Moreover, Section 15 requires the owner to consult with the sewage undertaker as soon as the plans have been deposited especially where it has been required by the local authority.
-Section 16 of the Regulations requires the local authority to be given notice in due time of completion or commencement of certain types of work and Section 17 allows the authorities to issue certificates of completion where all requirements from the regulations have been successfully complied with.
-Where the local authority feels that some building work has been carried out that has not been authorized then under Section 18 the owner must file for a regularization certification which should include a description of all the work that was carried out, any plans that show the building and any plans that may be implemented to ensure compliance with the regulations.
-Under subsection (3) the local authorities can ask for samples or tests from the site and even inspection, after which if they are satisfied they may issue a regularization certificate.
-However, it is important to note here that the Regulation regards this certificate as merely showing evidence but not being conclusive of compliance with the provisions.
+Part III of the Regulations 2010 states that notices or plans may have to be submitted to the local authority for building works that include renovation or replacement of a thermal element within an energy-efficient infrastructure, changing the energy status of a building, any material change that is of use to the building and users.
+Moreover, Section 15 requires the owner to consult with the sewage undertaker as soon as the plans have been deposited, especially where the local authority has required it.
+Section 16 of the Regulations requires the local authority to be notified during the completion or commencement of certain types of work.
+Section 17 allows the authorities to issue certificates of completion where all requirements from the regulations have been successfully complied with.
+Where the local authority feels that some building work has been carried out that has not been authorized, then under Section 18, the owner must file for a regularization certification, which should include a description of all the work that was carried out, any plans that show the building and any plans that may be implemented to ensure compliance with the regulations.
+Under subsection (3), the local authorities can ask for samples or tests from the site and even inspection, after which, if they are satisfied, they may issue a regularization certificate.
+However, it is important to note that the Regulation regards this certificate as merely showing evidence but not being conclusive of compliance with the provisions.

 The structural evaluation of the Modella Center has been completed, details of which have been presented in the section below.
-The aim of this investigation was to analyze this facility and recommend a course of actions that can be undertaken to support sustainable development with a particular focus on refurbishment so that it be re-used as a part of the subject area’s regeneration program.
+This investigation aimed to analyze this facility and recommend a course of action that can be undertaken to support sustainable development with a particular focus on refurbishment so that it can be re-used as a part of the subject area’s regeneration program.

 Defects report